Dear Lord, please help me forgive my parents for their dumb idea to move out to the middle of nowhere even though it is a huge mistake.

 …almost risking frown permanence.

 These were the high, nearly unachievable expectations of our family, and my parents sincerely wanted a winning record in the kids department.
 If one out of three kids strays from the faith, it could be considered a fluke.
-If two out of three kids stray, it may require some serious self-reflection.
+If two out of three kids stray, it might require some serious self-reflection.

-My sister was slipping away fast, and my parents were out of options.
+Amanda was slipping away fast, and my parents were out of options.

-My sister, though, full of rebellious attitude, was not going to let this rule stand without some defiance.
+My sister, though, full of rebelliousness, was not going to let this rule stand without some defiance.
 Instead of smoking cigarettes in private with her friends, she lit up a cigarette right on the back porch of our house.
 Even I couldn’t believe her audacity.
 I halfway expected a scene similar to the destruction of Sodom and Gomorrah…

 …People have been turned into pillars of salt for much less grievous offenses.

 What ensued next has a couple different perspectives.
-My mother’s recollection was as if she were the Incredible Hulk coming down from a hormone high.
-The cigarette triggered a murderous rage that could not be contained.
+My mother’s recollection was as if she were the Incredible Hulkess coming down from a hormone high.
+The burning cigarette triggered a murderous rage that could not be contained.
 The blackout period occurred and my mother, now completely controlled by anger, did unimaginable things to her daughter.

 So as any story goes that ends with dog poop, it was time for something dramatic to happen.